Linaro/squad/doc/api.rst

   It is advised to limit the search results to 10 to avoid poor performance.
   This can be achieved using 'limit=10' GET parameter

+- subscribe (/api/projects/<id>/subscribe/)

+  Provides means to subscribe either email address or user to the project notifications in automated way.
+This endpoint expects POST request with single field "email"

+- unsubscribe (/api/projects/<id>/unsubscribe/)

+  Provides means to unsubscribe either email address or user from the project notifications in automated way.
+This endpoint expects POST request with single field "email"

 With enough privileges Projects can also be created, modified and deleted using REST API with POST, PUT and DELETE HTTP requests respectively